 Show notes and recommended reading

 - We ranked Marriage Story as the fourth best film of TIFF 2019 and one of the top 20 films of 2019.

 - Read Orla Smith’s review of Marriage Story from TIFF 2019.

 - Elena Lazic wrote about Adam Driver’s performance in The Last Jedi as one of 2017’s unsung performances

 - Read Alex Heeney’s 2013 review of Noah Baumbach’s Frances Ha

-- Pre-order our next ebook on Céline Sciamma, one of the best directors working today.
+- Order our ebook on Céline Sciamma, one of the best directors working today.